Clyde Wright: Nippon Professional Baseball

 Not long after his release from the Rangers, Wright went to Japan, and signed with the Yomiuri Giants.
 He pitched for them for three seasons, but his stay in Japan almost ended before the first season was over.
 Early in that first season, manager Shigeo Nagashima pulled Wright from a game tied at 1-1 in the sixth inning, after Wright allowed the first two batters to reach base.
 Wright refused to hand over the ball, then charged off the mound and fired the ball into the dugout.
 He then went into the clubhouse, where he tore off his uniform and threw it into a bathtub, which gave rise to another nickname, "Crazy Wright".
 This nickname stuck with him throughout his stay in Japan.
 Fans and sportswriters called for Wright's release, but Nagashima defended his pitcher.
+In three years for the Giants, he was 22–18 with a 3.97 ERA.
+One of his teammates was the legendary Sadaharu Oh.

 Wright eventually became popular by throwing baseballs into the stands for young fans.
 He went 8-7 in that first season with the Giants and won Game 5 of the Japan Series, hitting a home run in that game.
 However, he lost Game 7 on two late-inning home runs; he had told an interpreter to ask the team to remove him due to fatigue.